Foord History, Family Crest & Coats of Arms

 Foord Settlers in Australia in the 19th Century

-- Joseph Foord, aged 19, arrived in South Australia in 1851 aboard the ship "Oregon"
+- Joseph Foord, aged 19, who arrived in South Australia in 1851 aboard the ship "Oregon"

-- Ellen Foord, aged 9, arrived in South Australia in 1851 aboard the ship "Oregon"
+- Ellen Foord, aged 9, who arrived in South Australia in 1851 aboard the ship "Oregon"

-- Mary Foord, aged 11, arrived in South Australia in 1851 aboard the ship "Oregon"
+- Mary Foord, aged 11, who arrived in South Australia in 1851 aboard the ship "Oregon"

-- Charles William "Bill" Foord (b.
-1924), English first-class cricketer from Scarborough, Yorkshire
+- Charles William "Bill" Foord (1924-2015), English first-class cricketer who played 51 first-class matches for Yorkshire County Cricket Club

 - Herbert Vernon "Bert" Foord (1930-2001), English BBC meteorologist during the 1960s and early 1970s